 Of course, being comfortable using maths and statistics is key here – as is knowing how to process quantities of new information.
 As a rule of thumb, any opportunity to nurture your analytical skills can help develop effective learning strategies.
 It’ll also help to practise the maintenance of a growth mindset - the belief that you have the potential to keep learning and growing from experiences.

 Most of us face challenges inside and outside the workplace that require analytical thinking, and there are plenty of tools to help you.
 Keep your mind stimulated with time-honoured activities such as chess or puzzles.
 Alternatively, you could practise your analytical thinking skills with brain-training apps based on games such as Lumosity and Sudoku.
-To help with structure at work, it could be worth trying analytical tools such as task management apps like Trello or Wunderlist.
+To help with structure at work, it could be worth trying analytical tools such as task management apps like Trello.